Yuffster/sinatra-docker-barebones/README.md

 docker run --name hello-server -d -P --restart=always -p 80:8080 hello-world
 ```

+### Security implications

+**This is not secure.**

+We're running this Docker container as root because it's easy, but for real world use, you'll want to run each different application as its own user.
+This makes it harder for exploited vulnerabilities in one application to escalate to root level attacks on the entire system.

 ## Viewing the logs

 If you want to see what's going on with the logs, you can view the server by using `docker logs`.